Many patients leave doctors’ offices with more questions than they brought.

 - Socialize with friends.
 Interacting with and helping others in positive ways releases pleasure hormones like serotonin.

 - Avoid destructive behaviors.
-Smoking, excessive drinking, and high-risk sports are likely to sent you to the doctor.
+Smoking, excessive drinking, and high-risk sports can send you to the doctor.